myokoym/mireru/README.md

-# Mireru - Lightweight File Viewer for CLI
+# Mireru - Flexible File Viewer

-Mireru is a lightweight file viewer.
-It can launch from CLI.
-Powered by Ruby/GTK3.
+A file viewer with a focus on flexibility by Ruby/GTK3.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'mireru'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install mireru

 ## Usage

-    $ mireru <file path>
+    $ mireru FILE

 ## Contributing